brunch/brunch/docs/faq.md

 * Remove the `"handlebars-brunch": "version"` line from `package.json`.
 * Install eco-brunch: `npm install eco-brunch --save`.

-## What version of each plugin do I need to use?

-You may have seen that there are eco-brunch 1.0.1, 1.1.0 etc.

-Brunch x.y.z releases are compatible with plugins (in this case `eco-brunch`) x.(<= y).*.
-This means that:

-You can use:

-* brunch 1.1.0 with plugin 1.0.0.
-* brunch 1.1.0 with plugin 1.1.9.
-* brunch 1.9.14 with plugin 1.5.6.

-You may encounter problems if you use:

-* brunch 1.1.0 with plugin 1.2.0.
-* brunch 1.1.0 with plugin 2.0.0.
-* brunch 2.0.0 with plugin 1.2.0.

 ## I get an EMFILE error when I build a Brunch project.
 WTF?

 `EMFILE` means there are too many open files.